BiAPoL/Image-data-science-with-Python-and-Napari-EPFL2022/_sources/day5/Readme.md

-# Day 5: Surfaces and bring your own data
+# Day 5: Best practices in scientific programming and licensing/sharing of code

-On this (last) day, we start with a recap of the previous day (theory on clustering & dimensionality reduction) as well as licensing, rights and permissions ([Slides](https://github.com/BiAPoL/Image-data-science-with-Python-and-Napari-EPFL2022/blob/main/docs/day5/Recap_day_4.pdf)).

-The rest of the day will focus around working with points, surfaces and your own data.
-Enjoy!
+In today's sessions, we start with a recap session ([slides](https://github.com/BiAPoL/Image-data-science-with-Python-and-Napari-EPFL2022/raw/main/docs/day5/recap.pdf)).
+Then, we will dive into good scientific practice when writing, documenting and publishing code.
+We will learn about licensing materials such as code and data.
+In an extended exercise we will share code via a github repository with our neighbors.